-For TIA funded projects, blended with Federal funds, the assigned Office of Program Delivery (OPD) and District Construction personnel will administer TIA related contracts with support from the PgM.
+For TIA projects, blended with Federal funds, and assigned to the Office of Program Delivery (OPD), OPD and District Construction personnel will administer TIA related contracts with support from the PgM.

-For GDOT Let, TIA funded projects; construction contract compliance is monitored throughout the construction duration.
+For all other GDOT/TIA Office Let projects; construction contract compliance is monitored throughout the construction duration.
 Contractor progress and payment are computed based on amount of quantity constructed for each pay item.
 The CM, or designated CEI provider, will verify quantity of materials used on construction and certify that materials are listed on the Qualified Product List (QPL).
 The CM or designated CEI provider will enter progress into Site Manager or AASHTOWare Software, which is used to generate construction invoices.